ablechow29/Able_config/README.md

 - WM: spectrwm
 - Terminal: alacritty

-This document serves to document settings I have implemented over time and additional settings I still need to implement.
+This document serves to keep track of settings I have implemented over time and additional settings I still need to implement.

 ## BASH
 ### Vi mode